efpasia/efpasia.github.io/_posts/2026-02-22-garmin-glass.md

 Coros is the more interesting competitor.
 They've built a strong reputation for lightweight, long-battery GPS watches at aggressive price points, and they actually shipped a solar product: the [DURA bike computer](https://www.wired.com/review/coros-dura-solar-gps-bike-computer/).
 On paper, the DURA's solar implementation rivaled or exceeded Garmin's Edge units.
 In practice, the product shipped with enough software and reliability issues that it hasn't translated into real competitive pressure – at least not yet.
 Critically, Coros still has no solar watch in its lineup.
 Their watches compete on efficiency alone, and they do it well, but they haven't attempted the solar integration that defines Garmin's leading products.

-Most other wearable manufacturers – Samsung, Suunto, Polar – haven't shipped solar at all.
+Most other wearable manufacturers – Samsung and Polar – haven't shipped solar at all.
+Suunto made a brief attempt with the first-generation Suunto Vertical, which included solar charging, but interestingly removed this feature in the second generation (which switched to an AMOLED display).
 Garmin's moat here isn't just the solar lens itself.
 It's the vertical integration: the Power Sapphire lens, the MIP display optimized for low power, the MPPT power management, the aggressive firmware clock scaling – all developed in-house and refined over six years and two hardware generations.
 Replicating any one piece is feasible.
 Replicating the stack is a multi-year engineering program.

 ### Why Solar Wins – and Why Nothing Else Is Close